Gen4: Understanding Data Transmission in Smart Mode

 • Impact: Setting a specific destination address (unicast) improves the reliability of Time Domain (Raw) Data transmission, especially given the large size of raw data packets, as it often involves a check mechanism to ensure data delivery.
 Broadcasting raw data is generally not recommended.

-Set Smart Mode Threshold
+Smart Mode Threshold

-• Description: This parameter specifies the minimum RMS acceleration level (on any X, Y, or Z axis) required for the sensor to permit data transmission (including Processed Data and Time Domain (Raw) data, if configured).
-Transmission occurs at the configured Sampling Interval or when triggered by the Acceleration Wake/Interrupt Threshold (if enabled), provided the Smart Skip Interval has elapsed.
-All regular or motion transmissions are evaluated against the Smart Mode Threshold before being sent.
+• Description: This parameter specifies the minimum RMS acceleration level (on any X, Y, or Z axis) required for the sensor to allow data transmission (including Processed Data and Time Domain (Raw) data transmission, if configured).
+Transmission occurs at the configured Sampling Interval or when triggered by ‘the Acceleration Wake/Interrupt Threshold ‘(if enabled) and if the RMS acceleration level in any axis is above the Smart Mode Threshold value.
+All regular or motion transmissions are evaluated against the Smart Mode Threshold and Smart Mode Skip Interval before being sent.

 • Impact: This threshold filters out transmissions during periods of normal or low vibration, conserving power and prioritizing significant vibration events.